mmontone/cl-docweaver/README.md

 CL-DOCWEAVER is easy to extend to support different documentation tools.

 Texinfo and Markdown are the ones with best support at this moment.

-## Install

-Depends on [cl-def-properties](https://github.com/mmontone/cl-def-properties).
-You need to install that first.

 ## Usage